jtaccuino/jtaccuino/README.md

 Java code execution is provided by JShell, the awesome Java REPL.

+## Building and running JTaccuino from source
+Clone the repository and run on Linux and Mac `./gradlew app:run` or on Windows
+`./gradlew.bat app:run`

 ## Licenses and used 3rd party software / components

 ### Libraries